obibaadoma/captone_DaaNkwa/README.md

 - [📝 License](#license)

-# 📖 [Potfolio Desktop] <a name="about-project"></a>
+# 📖 [First Capstone Project] <a name="about-project"></a>

 Project Description:

-The objective of this project is to create a one-page responsive portfolio website that effectively showcases previous personal projects.
+First capstone project from microverse, html, css and javascript to implement the code.
 ## 🛠 Built With <a name="built-with"></a>

 - HTML & CSS